Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Extraction of qutrit circuits in restricted topologies

-Given a parity matrix $P$ and assuming an all-connected connectivity, the following steps map $P$ to a CNOT-only circuit: \begin{enumerate} \item Define the $k$-th row of $P$ as $P_j$, with coefficients $P_{jk}$.
-Also, initialize a quantum circuit $C$ that acts as the identity on $N$ qubits. \item For each column $k$, starting from $k = 1$ to $N$, perform the following: For every $j > k$ such that $P_{jk} = 1$, perform the row operation $P_j := P_j + P_k$ and apply the $\text{CNOT}_{j,k}$ gate in the circuit $C$.
-After this step, $P$ turns into a upper-triangular matrix. \item Next, eliminate the upper-triangular entries to reduce $P$ to the identity matrix.
-For each column $d$ from $N$ down to 1, perform: For every $j < k$ such that $P_{jk} = 1$, perform the row operation $P_j := P_j + P_k$ and apply the $\text{CNOT}_{j,k}$ gate in the circuit $C$. \end{enumerate}

-After the last step, the matrix $P$ is reduced to the identity matrix $\mathbb{1}$, and the quantum circuit $C^{-1}$ implements the same bit-string to bit-string transformation as the original parity map $P$.
-Note that this synthesis is not unique; different orderings of the row operations can lead to circuits with different depths and gate counts.
+Given a parity matrix $P$ and assuming all-to-all connectivity, the following steps extract the CNOT sequence from the map $P$: \begin{itemize} \item Define $P_j$ as the $j$-th row of $P$, with coefficients $P_{jk}$.
+Also, initialize a quantum circuit $C$ that acts as the identity on $N$ qubits. \item For each column $k$, starting from $k=1$ to $N$, perform the following: For every $j > k$ such that $P_{jk}=1$, perform the row operation $P_j := P_j + P_k$ and append the CNOT$_{j.k}$ gate in the circuit $C$. $P$ is now a upper triangular matrix. \item For each column $d$ from $N$ to 1, perform: For every $j < k$ such that $P_{jk}=1$, perform the row operation $P_j := P_j + P_k$ and append the CNOT$_{j,k}$ gate in the circuit $C$.
+This eliminates the upper-triangular entries and reduces $P$ to the identity matrix. \end{itemize} The quantum circuit $C^{-1}$ is the extracted circuit, and implements the same bit-string to bit-string mapping as the original parity map $P$.
+Note that the extracted circuit is not unique, different orderings of the row operations can lead to different circuit with different depths and gate counts.
 An optimized ordering can significantly reduce the total number of CNOT gates \cite{ketan2004}.
-An example of a parity matrix and its corresponding CNOT-only circuit is shown in Fig.~\ref{fig:parity}.
+An examples of a parity matrix and corresponding CNOT-only circuit is the following:

-For restricted topologies, additional steps are required.
-The \steinergauss algorithm addresses this by constraining row operations to respect the connectivity of the underlying architecture.
-The algorithm consists of two main steps: \steinerdown and \steinerup.
-The \steinerdown step uses the Steiner tree problem to guide permissible row operations, while the \steinerup step applies the same idea using the decreasing Steiner tree.
-In the next section, we extend these concepts to qutrit systems.
+For restricted topologies the circuit extraction requires additional steps.
+The \steinergauss algorithm addresses this by constraining row operations respect to the connectivity of the underlying architecture.
+It consists of two subroutines, \steinerdown and \steinerup.
+The \steinerdown subroutine uses a Steiner tree to restrict the allowed row operations, while \steinerup applies the same idea on the decreasing Steiner tree.
+Before describing this algorithm, we introduce the ternary parity map, a generalization of the parity map to qutrit systems.